pikulet/intellex/README.txt

 these four types of queries can be permuted and experimented with to determine the importance of preserving the additional information of phrases and boolean operators.

-In the final submission, we have decided to omit boolean and phrase search, because limited experimentation did not show any significant benefit from prioritising documents which meet the boolean and phrase restrictions.
+Limited experimentation did not show any significant benefit from prioritising documents which meet the boolean and phrase restrictions.
 The following shows the results from preserving the original structure of the query with both boolean operators and phrasal markers.

 Q1 Average F2: 0.0318471337579618
 Q2 Average F2: 0.276839007986549